dragonfly-science/dragonfly-website/content/news/2018-09-21-nms/content.md

 Isabelle Collins, Principal Advisor, National Monitoring System, says about 40,000 consents are issued every year and a lot of information is collected for each consent.

 “It’s a really chunky set of data to collect and analyse.
-Dragonfly have been our tech support as we’ve got the system up and running – we couldn’t have got there without them.”
+Dragonfly have been our technical support as we’ve got the system up and running – we couldn’t have got there without them.”

 MfE decided to build the system on reusable code rather than using a commercially available database, mainly because the RMA is frequently updated or changed.